Text to Speech as a Support for Personalizing the Reading Experience

 Typing Feedback (iOS 10 and later): this option will provide spoken feedback as you type individual words or characters.
 One of the settings also lets you hover over the word prediction suggestions to make sure you have selected the desired option.

 Since iOS 6, both Speak Selection and Speak Screen can do word highlighting as the selected text is spoken aloud.
-This option is found in Settings under Accessibility, Speech, Highlight Content.
+This option is found in Settings under Accessibility, Spoken Content, Highlight Content.
 You can choose to highlight by word, sentence or both.
 You can also choose between an underline or a background color for the highlighting.

 Most iOS devices also support the same advanced Alex voice that has been available on the Mac, providing even higher quality text to speech support.
 Alex is unique in that it actually reads ahead in the background to pick up contextual clues that help it figure out how to pronounce words that typically trip up text to speech.
 Alex also can take a breath every once in awhile, just like we do in conversation (and it even has different breaths depending on the word to follow each pause).
 For those times when even Alex struggles with pronunciation (proper names, brand names, etc.), iOS provides a pronunciation editor.